Dealing with Kitten Diarrhea: Causes, Symptoms, Treatment, and Prevention

 Bring your kitten to your veterinarian if their diarrhea continues for more than a day, or if you observe any of the above-mentioned symptoms.

 Your veterinarian will examine your kitten for underlying illnesses and most likely take a stool sample to check for the presence of internal parasites, overgrowth of bacteria or other fecal abnormalities.
-Your veterinarian may also conduct blood work or other diagnostic tests, such as X-rays, ultrasound, cultures, endoscopy and biopsy.
+Your veterinarian may also conduct blood work or other diagnostic tests, such as X-rays, ultrasound, cultures, endoscopy, and biopsy.

 The treatment your kitten receives will depend on the suspected underlying cause of the diarrhea.
 For example:

 • Dietary related: If your veterinarian suspects your kitten’s diarrhea is related to their food, they’ll suggest an alternative food.
+If the diarrhea is occurring because food was changed too quickly, they may prescribe antidiarrheal medications to help your cat get back to normal.
+They may also recommend a bland gastrointestinal diet with a slow transition back to normal food.

 • Parasites: If intestinal parasites are present, your veterinarian will prescribe the appropriate dewormer and/or other medication.
-Not all dewormers kill every kind of parasite, so the exact type of parasite(s) must be identified and the appropriate anti-parasitic medication(s) selected.
+Not all dewormers kill every kind of parasite, so the exact type of parasite(s) must be identified, and the appropriate anti-parasitic medication(s) selected.
 In many cases, deworming must be repeated one or more times over a few weeks or more.
 Keep things clean to remove the worm eggs from your home.

 • Bacteria: If it’s determined your kitten has a bacterial infection, your veterinarian will prescribe the appropriate antibiotic(s).
 Antibiotics may also be given if the intestine has been damaged.